|LIVE RE-MASTER YOUR MUSIC AND YOUR SOUND SYSTEM

 the stereo image.

-The three treble controls were tweaked fractions of a dB in the Extreme and Basic tracks so the tone balance more closely matches the Recital track.
+The three treble controls were tweaked fractions of a dB in the Extreme and Basic finales so the tone balance more closely matches the Recital track.
+The

 |BURWEN BOBCAT TR's fixed processing, PURE and SMOOTH